MHH-RCUG/Wochenende/README.md

 ## Platforms

-Ubuntu has currently (Feb 2020) only been tested on Ubuntu Linux 16.04 64bit .
+Wochenende has currently (Feb 2020) only been tested on Ubuntu Linux 16.04 64bit.
 We advise against any attempts on MacOS or Windows.
 An appropriate conda environment and Python3.6+ is critical to get things working.

 ## Usage